crypto-king404/Quizzo/tasks/Embeddings/README.md

 ## Overview

 `Embedding.py` is a Python module designed to interface with Google Cloud's Vertex AI for generating text embeddings.
 It provides an easy-to-use client class, `EmbeddingClient`, that can connect to Vertex AI using service account credentials and generate embeddings for text queries and documents.
-The module is particularly useful for applications that require text similarity calculations, document clustering, or any other natural language processing tasks that benefit from vector representations.

 ### Table of Contents
 1. [Installation](#installation)
 2. [Classes and Methods](#classes-and-methods)